 In your opening paragraphs include clear, concise information about:

-Mission Statement: This is not a mandatory item, however, it is a good idea to include one.
-A mission statement is short: 30-40 words in length and gives a brief overview of the purpose of the company and any guiding principles.
+This is not a mandatory item.
+However, it is a good idea to include one.
+A mission statement is short, 30 to 40 words in length, and gives a brief overview of the purpose of the company and any guiding principles.

 The general description of your business plan should include important goals and objectives after basic information about your company.

-Many people are confused by the differences between goals and objectives.
+Many people aren't aware of the difference between goals and objectives.
 Here is the difference between the two:

-- Goals: A goal supports the attainment of meeting an objective and is a statement of where you want to be in the future.
-For example, your objective is to increase sales - a goal might be to "become develop repeat business by being a leader in exemplary customer service practices."
+A goal supports the attainment of meeting an objective and is a statement of where you want to be in the future.
+For example, your objective is to increase sales, a goal might be to "develop repeat business by being a leader in exemplary customer service practices."

-- Objectives: An objective is a measurable achievement - it is where you hope to arrive.
+An objective is a measurable achievement; it is where you hope to arrive.
 For example, increasing sales by 15% by the third quarter is an objective.

 This general information section of your business plan should also include information about what is important to you in business.
-This includes values and philosophies, as well as your strengths and resources.
+It includes values and philosophies, as well as your strengths and resources.

-Summarize by offering information about the strengths and resources you, and any working partners bring to the business to help it succeed.
-You do not have to include a lengthy resume, but do include relevant experience.
+Summarize by offering information about the strengths and resources you and any working partners bring to the business to help it succeed.
+You do not need to include a lengthy resume, but do include relevant experience.

 Summary and Closing Thoughts

 It may help to think of your general description as an introductory handshake and first impression.
-In a concise way, introduce your business to others who may read your business plan so that they have a good first impression and want to learn more about you and your business.
+Concisely, introduce your business to others who may read your business plan so that they have a good first impression and want to learn more about you and your business.